bloominstituteoftechnology/Precourse/Lesson3-JS-II/README.md

         console.log(i)
     }
 ```
 Because our conditional expression will ALWAS be true (i will never be less than 0) this loop will essentially run forever.
-This will break your program, and may crash your web broswer, or computer.
+This will break your program, and may crash your web browser, or computer.

 ## Please open the homework folder and complete the assignment described in the README file